After the 2020 increase in the cost of a TV Licence, you may be wondering if you still need one?

 Can I legally watch TV without a TV licence?

-Fortunately, there are ways to legally watch your favourite shows without paying the licence fee.
+Fortunately, there are legal ways to watch your favourite shows without paying the license fee.

-If you only watch these you don't need to stump up - as long as you don't watch any BBC content.
-So you could watch an ITV programme on catchup, sucn as Emmerdale, but you can't watch a BBC programme such as Eastenders, in the same way.
+If you only watch these services, you won’t need to pay the license fee if you don’t watch any BBC content.
+For instance, you can watch an ITV program like Emmerdale on catchup, but you can’t watch a BBC program like Eastenders in the same way.

-If you're absolutely sure you no longer need one you can formally let TV Licensing know.
+If you’re certain you no longer require a TV license, you can formally inform TV Licensing.

-Although there's no legal obligation to do this, it will prevent an increasing number of letters coming your way.
+Although there’s no legal obligation to do so, it will reduce the number of letters you receive.

-The first thing to do as part of this process is cancel your payments.
+The initial step in this process is to cancel your payments.

 Everyone who no longer requires a TV licence should then fill out a "No Licence Needed" declaration form.